Reading time – around 10 mins

 However, it’s also both immensely satisfying and financially rewarding working on aircraft – we’re quite unique in that, as part of another business, we have long maintained air ambulance and electricity helicopters around the UK, so are well-placed to give you insights into the industry from a practical perspective.

-Whilst this might seem like a post to put you off getting into detailing aircraft, it’s anything but that.
+Whilst this might seem like an article to put you off getting into detailing aircraft, it’s anything but that.

-It’s simply, early, and frank heads-up.
-An eye-opener, that; whilst there is a fantastic and highly profitable business to be built, unless you are realistic and aware of the work it will require, you may find yourself out of your depth quickly, and struggling if unprepared.
+It’s simply an early, and frank, heads-up.
+An eye-opener, that; whilst there is a fantastic and highly profitable business to be built, unless you are realistic and aware of the work it will require, you may find yourself out of your depth quickly, and struggling if unprepared for the reality of running a major business.

 The internet, and social media in particular, is great at making difficult jobs look easy, without a glimpse at all the hard stuff to counter the illusion.

-The money earned is charged for a reason, not just because it’s an opportunity for huge profit and an insta-lifestyle.
-But the rewards are certainly there with the right preparation and knowledge.
+The money earned is charged for a reason, not just because it’s an opportunity for huge profit and an Instagram lifestyle.
+But the rewards are certainly there with the right preparation and knowledge, and UK Detailing Academy can equip you to succeed and grow.

 Still interested?
 Give us a call to discuss further, and we’ll help you get started.